Admission to West Virginia University at Parkersburg

 Center for Student Services Contact Information

 Note: Admission to the institution does not necessarily imply admission to a particular program of study or limited admissions programs.
-Individual programs, especially health programs, may publish their own requirements for admission and students who inquire to those programs for specific information.
+Individual programs, especially nursing and health science programs, may publish their own requirements for admission and students who inquire to those programs for specific information.

 To be fully admitted under general admissions requirements, a student must complete an admission application and: